chdav/hackthebox-writeups/machines/Windows/Resolute/README.md

 It looks like an admin mistakenly left a default password in the description on a user account.
 Odds are, one of these users may not have changed their default password.

-Using `evil-winrm`, a Windows Remote Management tool for pentesting, I try each username with the password.
-Eventually, I successfully log in with melanie, attaining a foothold on _Resolute_.
+Using `evil-winrm`, a Windows Remote Management tool for pentesting, we'll try each username with the password.
+Eventually, we successfully log in with user `melanie`, attaining a foothold on _Resolute_.

 ```bash
 $ evil-winrm -i 10.10.10.169 -u melanie -p 'Welcome123!'